 In 2012 I started planning my meals for a year in advance.
-It has saved us over $4,000 each year!
+My 365 day meal plan has saved us over $4,000 each year!
 That’s a huge savings.

 Trust me I know this sounds CRAZY.
 I’m the person that always dreaded meal planning, but this system has made it SO much easier!